 During the record cold winter of 1947, many of these homemade go-carts were pushed or pulled through the deep snow or on icy roads to the Gas Works in Dalehouse Lane.
 From there shivering children would pull and push home a hundredweight sack of coke, to help hard pressed mum’s to keep the house warm……. painful chilblains and the hot-aches made us cry real tears.
 It was a long walk from Roseland Road.

-All of the above came about, because I have just taken delivery of my first set of wheels since I stopped driving over fifteen years ago.
+All the above stories came about because I have just taken delivery of my first set of wheels since I stopped driving over fifteen years ago.
 My advanced age and medical condition have forced me to acquire a new mobility scooter, a good deal smarter than the go-carts of the past, but have I retained the thrill of trundling along close to the ground again?
 Or will I have to scare myself, a few times first.
 I really don’t want scabby knees or roll-over accidents do I?

 A new learning curve awaits me, frustratingly todays rain is preventing my first solo trip, but that is life…..
 I just need to wait, as we did a long ago – to find my wheels.

 Horace Minden Burrows was born in Haslemere, Surrey, on 26th May 1917, to parents Albert and Olive.
-But when he was only 15 years-of-age, he decided to move to Kenilworth (all on his own), to find work in the engineering industry in Coventry.
+But when he was only 15-years-old, he decided to move to Kenilworth (all on his own), to find work in the engineering industry in Coventry.
 He lodged with family friends, Tom and Ella Taylor in Priory Road.

 Arrival in Kenilworth